ExtensityAI/symbolicai/README.md

 We will now explain each prompt concept in more detail:

-- The `Context-based Prompts (Static, Dynamic and Attachment)` are considered optional and can be defined in a static manner, either by sub-classing the Expression class and overriding the `static_context` property, or at runtime by updating the `dynamic_context` property or passing a`attach` kwargs to a method.
+- The `Context-based Prompts (Static, Dynamic and Attachment)` are considered optional and can be defined in a static manner, either by sub-classing the Expression class and overriding the `static_context` property, or at runtime by updating the `dynamic_context` property or passing an `attach` kwargs to a method.
 Here is an example how to use the `attach` kwargs via the method signature:
   ```python
   # creating a query to ask if an issue was resolve or not
   sym = Symbol("<some-community-conversation>")